Raf20076/Lazspell/README.md

 Lazspell is an example of spelling checker written in Lazarus Ide.

-In this example Tmemo component was used which is a part of Lazarus IDE.
+In this example <b>Tmemo component</b> was used which is a part of Lazarus IDE.

 <img src="https://raw.githubusercontent.com/Raf20076/Lazspell/master/lazspell.gif"/>